sellerlabs/welcome/README.md

 - [ ] Check out this [presentation](https://www.youtube.com/watch?v=0-eSJVQrVS0) to walk through the flow of our products, their individual use cases and possibilities, and how they align with our customer's needs.
 Accompanying slides are also available [separately](https://docs.google.com/a/roundsphere.com/presentation/d/1MEPxa-Z1XGlr2NB12mcWg5K3muQ9l5dNSc7XO-u0IG8/edit?usp=sharing).

-- [ ] Provide ops with your username for GitHub so they can add you to our teams.
-[Create a free account](https://github.com/join) if you don't have a GitHub account already.
+- [ ] Provide DevOps with your username for GitHub so they can add you to our teams.
+They may have created you one with your sellerlabs email.

 - [ ] As you are starting, you should review this document and all of the [lounge repo](https://github.com/sellerlabs/lounge) for accuracy.
 Is anything here wrong?
 You can fix it!